tayruxin/tp/docs/DeveloperGuide.md

 2. The `LogicManager` calls `AddressBookParser#parseCommand()` with the user input.

-3. The `AddressBookParser` creates a parser that matches the `add` command, an `AddCommandParser` object and uses it to parse the command.
+3. The `AddressBookParser` creates a parser that matches the `add` command, an `AddCommandParser` object, and uses it to parse the command.

-4. This results in an `AddCommand` object, which is executed by the `LogicManager`.
+4. The `AddCommandParser` creates a `Company` object, and then creates an `AddCommand` object with the `Company` object.

 5. The `AddCommand` object can communicate with the `Model` when it is executed.
 It first checks if there's a duplicate input, which has the same company name, application role and application deadline.

 6. If the `Model` does not have a duplicate, the `AddCommand` object calls `Model#addCompany` to add the new `Company` into LinkMeIn.

-7. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+7. Finally, the `AddCommand` object returns the `CommandResult` object.

 The following sequence diagram illustrates how the `add` command works: